clfee/clfee.github.io/_posts/2021-08-31-Image Classification1.markdown

 excerpt: "Malaria cell classification (part1)"
 ---

-I remember years ago seeing my colleague spent hours under a microscopes counting cells underwent of apoptosis or Dauer larva formation.
-I mean it is fun doing experiments in the lab but telling differences of these tiny worms would probably is the last thing I'd want to do.
-This task does take lots of valuable time from a researcher.
-Imagine, how many more novel anti-agents like this [article](https://pubmed.ncbi.nlm.nih.gov/23049887/) Yongsoon could bring us if the deep learning techniques were ready to use back in 2011.
+I remember years ago seeing my colleague spent hours under a microscope counting Dauer larva formation.
+I mean it is a lot of fun doing experiments, making new discoveries in the lab but telling differences of these tiny worms would probably the last thing I'd like to do.
+This kind of task takes lots of valuable time from a researcher.
+Imagine, how many more novel anti-ageing agents like this [article](https://pubmed.ncbi.nlm.nih.gov/23049887/) Yongsoon could bring to us if the deep learning techniques were ready to use back in 2011.

 ![img2](/assets/images/dauer.PNG)